← All Articles

 2. AWS if you need breadth and plan to scale aggressively (most options, strongest ecosystem)

-But honestly?
-The best cloud platform is the one your team will maintain reliably.
+But honestly, the best cloud platform is the one your team will maintain reliably.
 Switching is expensive, so getting this right matters.

 Next Steps